Autumn gardening tips: from our garden to yours

 The National Trust School of Gardening

 The National Trust School of Gardening is a book packed full of tips, ideas, guides and illustrations inspired by the places we care for.
 It has all the information you need to transform your own garden or growing space and is suitable for both new and experienced gardeners.
-To celebrate the launch of the book, we're sharing a video featuring the author Rebecca Bevan on a visit to Dyrham Park in Gloucestershire.
+To celebrate the launch of the book, we're sharing a video featuring the author Rebecca Bevan on a visit to Packwood House in Warwickshire.

 We experience nature with all our senses and we can design our gardens and growing spaces around sight, touch, sound and smell.
 Our gardeners share their knowledge of plants and trees that can be planted in autumn to invigorate your senses during the winter months ahead.